13: Insight Inc.

 Share on socials

 Now, let’s imagine a couple of my colleagues also make videos.
 And because they’re using the same workflow template, they also work through the same steps.
-After each step, the workflow might ask: “What did you learn that would help someone do this better next time?”.
+After each step, the workflow might ask: “What did you learn that would help someone do this step better next time?”

-Now, those insights could be saved into a connected database and tagged to the relevant step - in this case, “write script”.
+Now, those insights are saved into a connected database and linked to the relevant step - in this case, Write script.

 So, when I reach that same step in my workflow, those insights automatically appear.
 No messaging Dave to ask him how he does it.
 No asking ChatGPT for advice.
 No hunting around on the shared drive for that cheat sheet you downloaded last year.

-The insights appear inside my workflow at the exact moment I need them.
+The insights appear inside my workflow at the precise moment they’re needed.

 For the second time in as many emails, the implications floored me.

 Just think of all the retros in which we’ve uncovered valuable learnings.
-All that experience and wisdom living in people’s heads.
+All those project post-mortems in which we figured out what worked and what didn’t.
+All those insightful debriefs our talented colleagues are having.

 We might remember some.
-But if we’re honest, most is lost…
+But if we’re honest, the vast majority is lost…